Commercial property insurance: What it is and when you need it

 Commercial property insurance is a kind of insurance that covers first-party property.
 What’s first-party property?
 That’s your property.
 As opposed to general liability insurance, which can help cover damage to your clients’ and third parties’ property, commercial property insurance protects your own business assets in the case of damage or loss.

 Also called commercial building insurance, this kind of policy can help cover your building and everything inside it.
 Depending on the specifics of your policy, commercial property insurance can provide coverage for damage to the following:

-- Your building – Say you’ve bought a building to run your business out of.
+- The building’s exterior – Say you’ve bought a building to run your business out of.
 Should something damage your exterior, you would be liable for the cost of the repairs—unless you have commercial property insurance.
 (If you rent your building, consider a renter’s insurance policy.)

-- Your building – Whether you rent or own your place of business, you have valuable business equipment inside.
+- What’s inside you building – Whether you rent or own your place of business, you have valuable business equipment inside.
 From your computer to specialized equipment and tools, your property needs to be protected in case of damage or loss.

 - Signs on the premises – You advertise through custom signs.
 Without insurance, should these signs be damaged, you could be responsible for the cost of their replacements.

 - Equipment used to maintain the premises – You may have a lawnmower, pressure washer, or another piece of equipment that you use to maintain your workspace.
 This is a business asset, too.